Aylee-Shomali/Golf-Info-Microservice/README.md

 Please note: since this microservice utilizes the Golf-Leaderboard API from Rapid API, to use these routes, you must already have a rapid-api-key and rapid-api-host in order to use it.

-Here is an example of requesting and recieving data from the miccroservice using the Fetch API with JavaScript.
+Here is an example of requesting and recieving data from the microservice using the Fetch API with JavaScript.
 After fetching from the /getTopTen route, a response will be sent from the microservice with JSON data.
 You can then convert the JSON into a JavaScript object by parsing it to be able to easily access all the data.
 Feel free to take at a look at the sample code provided in the SamplePageToRequestData folder for a more complete example.

         let fetchTopTenPGA = fetch("http://localhost:8081/getTopTen");